AugurProject/augur-core/README.md

 - metadata off chain
 - events

+### Once eth supports it:
+- reward whoever does close market according to gas cost (pay gas fee in cashcoin to miner)
+- make code updatable + work with etherex & chow (bitsquare, coineffine other decentralized exchanges as well)

 ### Version 0.5 (More fun features - May and Beyond):
 - if no agreement on any outcome <65% or whatever confidence (failure to achieve certainty) this confidence is *of the rep reported* (consensus needs to take this as a param), then do over next voting period
   - have consensus push all into next voting period (this is currently known as disputed)